 Siyuan has research experience in ecosystem dynamics, land use / land use change and climate change mitigation.
 She is currently working on the China National Park for People project, based at WWF-China and Beijing Normal University.
 This project is designed to support Chinese government’s recent initiative for establishing a National Park system in China.

 Fouad has experience in the areas of sustainable development, urban planning, water resources, complex systems, environmental engineering, policy, management and journalism and World Bank accreditation for environmental safeguards.

-As the Fellow at Luc Hoffmann Institute, I am working primarily in the Place-based Conservation Effectiveness workstream on the SESYNC Pursuit: “Solving the Mystery of Marine Protected (MPA) Performance,” based at SESYNC in Annapolis,MD.
-This Pursuit focuses on unravelling some of the underlying factors that contribute to the success of marine conservation activities.
-With a better understanding of the factors contributing to successful management, decision makers can be better informed to design policy that promotes the long-term sustainability of marine resources.
+David works in the place-based conservation research programme on the SESYNC Pursuit: “Solving the Mystery of Marine Protected (MPA) Performance,” based at SESYNC in Annapolis,MD.
+This pursuit focuses on unravelling some of the underlying factors that contribute to the success of marine conservation activities.

 Nyeema research interests include: Protected area effectiveness at present and in varying future scenarios as well as investigating their influence on human welfare and conflict and exploring consequences of species loss in light of shifting spatial distributions, altering the persistence of biotic interactions and patterns of biodiversity.

 Alejandro is a climate change and development expert specializing in quantitative and qualitative data analysis by means of novel computational tools.
 His research interests relate to the interactions between climate, environment and society.